vitamin-caig/zxtune/3rdparty/vgmstream/doc/TXTH.md

 #### DSP DECODING COEFFICIENTS [REQUIRED for DSP]
 DSP needs a "coefs" list to decode correctly.
 These are 8*2 16-bit values per channel, starting from `coef_offset`.

-Usually each channel uses its own list, so we may need to set separation per channel, usually 0x20 (16 values * 2 bytes).
-So channel N coefs are read at `coef_offset + coef_spacing * N`
+They typically look like positive-negative values one after other (0x0nnn 0xFnnn 0x...).
+Usually each channel uses its own list, so we may need to set `coef_spacing` (separation per channel), often 0x20 (16 values * 2 bytes).
+Channel N coefs are read at offset `coef_offset + coef_spacing * ch`.

-Those 16-bit coefs can be little or big endian (usually BE), set `coef_endianness` directly or in an offset value where `0=LE, >0=BE`.
+Those 16-bit coefs can be little or big endian (BE in GC/Wii, LE in 3DS/Switch).
+Set `coef_endianness` directly or in an offset value where `0=LE, >0=BE`.
+This also allows adding a `_split` suffix, that means coefs are divided into 8 positive then 8 negatives (instead of the usual 1 positive, 1 negative up to 16), as found in a few Capcom games.

 While the coef table is almost always included per-file, some games have their coef table in the executable or precalculated somehow.
 You can set inline coefs instead of coef_offset.
 Format is a long string of bytes (optionally space-separated) like `coef_table = 0x1E02DE01 3C0C0EFA ...`.
 You still need to set `coef_spacing` and `coef_endianness` though.